UofT-DSI/sql/README.md

 The workshop will be held over two weeks, three days a week.
 Two of the three days will be 2-hours long and the last day will be 3-hours.
 Being mindful of online fatigue, there will be one break during each class where students are encouraged to stretch, grab a drink and snacks, or ask any additional questions.

 ## Expectations
 The course is designed for both live-coding and corresponding slides.
-Students should follow along with the coding, interact with the study marterial [SQL for Data Scientists by Renee Teate](link to book), and think about the broader data landscape.
+Students should follow along with the coding, interact with the study marterial [SQL for Data Scientists by Renee Teate](https://sqlfordatascientists.com/), and think about the broader data landscape.
 Students are encouraged to ask questions throughout.

 ## Policies
 TBD

-## Schedule (subject to change)
+## Schedule
 Day 1: Introduction, SELECT, FROM, and WHERE

 Day 2: JOINs, Aggregation Functions, CASE WHEN